 the transfer payment - if the member transfers to a different scheme

-the amount of death grant later payable.
+the amount of death grant payable.

 You may also need to do a final underpin calculation for the account when the member dies.
 See section 5 for more details.